woz-u/DS-Student-Resources/DS110-Final-Project/DS110-Syllabus.md

 ## Educational Objectives:
 Upon successful completion of this course, students will be able to:

-1. Develop, practice, and improve your group communication skills.
+1. Develop, practice, and improve their group communication skills.
 2. Develop project objectives.
 3. Apply effective research and organizational skills in preparing information.
-4. Learn how to successfully and effectively develop your group project.
+4. Learn how to successfully and effectively develop their group project.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>